Chapter 171 — Driver's License

 Use of Another's Residence Address

-Property owners can notify the Department of Public Safety that they do not consent to having their address used on …
+A residence owner may notify the commissioner of public safety in writing that they do not consent to having their …

 171.122